 I’ve created this circular route for visitors to the National Trust garden.
 If the garden is closed, I’d suggest skipping the first half of the walk, and instead beginning up Widcombe Hill, head above Widcombe Crescent, and along Church Street then Church Lane, take a footpath on the left straight up the hillside aiming to the right of Rainbow Wood House, and join the Skyline Walk at the foot of the flight of steps on the panoramic path.

 If you get to the garden entrance and find it closed, or you’re unable to use the footpath exit, you can still continue and complete the walk, but it requires some road walking.
 From the gates of the garden, follow Ralph Allen’s Drive uphill to the stone gateposts at the top of the hill, turn left along North Road and walk until you reach Rainbow Wood on the left.
-Head through the wood on the main, wide trail (second entrance on the left), turn left at the nearest edge of the playing field and join the Skyline Walk as it dips down to the viewpoint over Bath, then ascends the flight of steps.
+Head through the wood on the main, wide trail (second woodland entrance on the left), turn left at the nearest edge of a large playing field and join the Skyline Walk as it dips down to the viewpoint over Bath, then ascends the flight of steps.